-Delaware Health Cuts Hurt the Neediest; Reduce Funding for Syringe Exchange and other DHSS Programs
+Delaware Health Cuts Hurt the Neediest; Reduce Funding for SSP and other DHSS Programs

 Public health officials and advocates fear looming budget cuts to public health programs could undermine the state’s battles against poverty, drug addiction and preventable diseases, according to a June 7, 2017 news article on Delaware Online.